 History & Accomplishments

-Since its founding in 2007, TRAILS FOREVER has accomplished a number of important projects to preserve, maintain, and enhance the trails of Cuyahoga Valley National Park.
+Since the founding of the TRAILS FOREVER program in 2008 and the creation of the TRAILS FOREVER Legacy Fund in 2009, donors and volunteers have accomplished a number of important projects to preserve, maintain, and enhance the trails of Cuyahoga Valley National Park.
 Together, the National Park Service and the Conservancy have engaged volunteers, advocates, and other partners to repair damage, install benches, build staircases, and resurface trails—among many other projects.
 We’ve highlighted a few key accomplishments below.

 Together, the Conservancy and the National Park Service co-manage the third-largest national park volunteer program in the country.
 Through Days of Service, Alternative Spring Break, and other trail-specific volunteer programs, our volunteers help ensure that you can continue to enjoy all 104 miles of trails in your national park.